The Vector Grounding Problem: Grounding Generative Pre-trained Models

-Our aim is to show that Large Pre-Trained Models, such as LLMs, may possess grounded representations and outputs in this ordinary sense, which is the one captured by the concept of referential grounding.
-To begin, we will examine whether appropriate causal-informational relations exist between LLM representations/outputs and entities and properties in the world.
+Philosophical theories of representation identify sets of relations that imbue representations with content, giving them intrinsic meaning.
+These primarily include causal-informational relations and histories of selection.
+Our aim is to show that generative pre-trained models, such as LLMs, can have internal states and generate outputs with intrinsic meaning, i.e., that are referentially grounded in the world.\footnote{For recent discussions that apply theories of representational content to LLMs, see \citet{hardingOperationalisingRepresentationNatural2023c,grzankowskiRealSparksArtificial2024,goldsteinDoesChatGPTHave2024, chalmersPropositionalInterpretabilityArtificial2025, williams2025structuralcorrespondencesgroundreal}.} To begin, we will examine whether appropriate causal-informational relations exist between LLM representations/outputs and entities and properties in the world.

-\subsubsection{Causal-informational relations}
+\subsection{Causal-informational relations}

-Although LLMs are trained exclusively on linguistic data, thus precluding any direct causal-informational relationship with extra-linguistic entities, the linguistic data itself is generated by humans who maintain causal-informational connections to worldly entities and properties.
+Although LLMs are trained exclusively on linguistic data, thus precluding any direct causal-informational relationship with extra-linguistic entities, the linguistic data itself is generated by humans who stand in causal-informational relations to worldly entities and properties.
 Those data are shaped by humans' interactions with the world.
-Among its various functions, language enables humans to express facts about the world, as well as their experiences, emotions, and ideas concerning that world.
-The extensive corpus of text upon which LLMs are trained likely embodies the `imprint' that the world has left on language and linguistic expression.
+Among its various functions, language enables humans to express facts about the world, as well as their experiences, emotions, and ideas concerning it.
+The extensive corpus of text upon which LLMs are trained bears the `imprint' that the world has left on language and linguistic expression.

+A strict separation of form and meaning has been a central assumption in much of linguistics, from the principle of the ``arbitrariness of the linguistic sign'' \citep{Saussure1916} to contemporary formal theories of syntax and semantics \citep{chomskySyntacticStructures1957,montagueUniversalGrammar1970}.
+However, this notion has faced growing criticism since the 1980s, especially in light of empirical investigation of the iconicity of language \citep{pernissBridgeIconicityWorld2014}.
+In this context, iconicity refers to a non-arbitrary relationship between the form of a linguistic sign and its referent, based on some similarity or analogy \citep{haimanIconicitySyntax1985}.
+The nature of this similarity relation can vary: imagistic iconicity involves a perceptual resemblance between a word and its referent (e.g., in onomatopoeias), while diagrammatic iconicity involves a structural resemblance.

+Diagrammatic iconicity is pervasive in linguistic structures.
+For example, the ordering of events in narrative sequences tends to reflect closeness and succession in time (e.g., ``Veni, vidi, vici''); what is nearest to the speaker in a literal or metaphorical sense tends to be mentioned first (e.g., ``here and there''); elements whose referents are closely related in some way or other tend to be adjacent in sentences (principle of adjacency); the use of subordination reflects causality or conditionality between states of affairs (e.g., ``If you study hard, you will pass the exam''), and so on \citep{vanlangendonckIconicity2010}.
+The pervasiveness of diagrammatic iconicity in linguistic structures suggests that the organization and structure of linguistic signs is not arbitrary but rather reflects some ways in which the world itself is organised and structured.